Leave Rights Under the ADA

 Under the ADA, employers are legally required to provide reasonable accommodations to employees with a disability upon their request.
 However, if an employee cannot perform the essential functions of their position even after reasonable accommodations have been provided, that employee may not be entitled to job protection under the ADA.

 Job protection under the ADA only applies to employers with 15 or more employees.
 Another federal law – the Family and Medical Leave Act (FMLA) – provides stronger job protection during leave.
 Under the FMLA, eligible employees can have up to 12 weeks of job-protected leave annually.
 Job protection under the FMLA applies to employees with a serious health condition, those who need to care for their child, spouse, or parent with a serious health condition, and employees who meet other criteria.

 Legal Assistance You Can Count On

 If you think you have a qualifying disability to request leave under the ADA, you need to be able to navigate federal law.
 You need to get legal assistance from an employment law attorney to take the necessary steps when requesting leave and ensure that your rights are not being violated by your employer during the process.
-Discuss your situation with our attorneys at Atkinson & Polak, PLLC, by scheduling a free case review.
+Discuss your situation with our attorneys at Atkinson & Frampton, PLLC, by scheduling a free case review.
 We proudly serve clients in Charleston, West Virginia, Beckley, Morgantown, Huntington, Parkersburg, and Martinsburg.